slaskhas/esp32-aws-iot/README.md

 ## pubSubTest Example

-Under [examples/pubSubTest](examples/pubSubTest) the original PubSub example of the hornbill repository is included, with the configuration externalized to a separate file [config.h-dist](examples/pubSubTest/config.h-dist).
-To build the example, copy the `config.h-dist` file to a file called `config.h` and modify to fit your configuration:
+Under [examples/pubSubTest](examples/pubSubTest) the original PubSub example of the hornbill repository is included .
+To build the example, edit the `config.h` to fit your configuration:

 * add WiFi configuration